Why Am I So Hungry All The Time?

 5. Avoid alcohol.
 Alcohol can cause an immediate rise in blood sugar and then a large drop a few hours later.
 If you do consume alcohol, do so in moderation and with some food in your stomach.

 6. Include fibre with every meal.
 Similarly to fat and protein, fiber can help to promote satiety and help slow digestion, preventing spikes in blood sugar.
 Fiber also provides a range of other health benefits and is a very important part of a healthy diet.
+Read more about the best sources of fiber.

 7. Excercise.
 Exercising on a consistent basis lowers your blood glucose and helps keep blood sugar levels stable.